-Along the line of group discovery in SNA, we have recently developed the Group-Topic (GT) model that also take into consideration the textual attributes of relations and allows the discovery of groups to be guided by emerging textual topics, and vice-versa (Wang, Mohanty, & McCallum, 2006).
+As discussed in the introduction, we have also recently developed a model for group discovery.
+In addition to relation-edge data, our Group-Topic (GT) model also takes into consideration the textual attributes of relations, and allows the discovery of groups to be guided by emerging textual topics and vice-versa (Wang et al., 2006).
 Experiments on voting data show the Group-Topic model's joint inference improves both the groups and topics discovered.
-Another evidence that additional information can be used to help discover hidden structures in other modality is the Topics over Time (TOT) model (Wang & McCallum, 2006).
-Unlike the traditional, transition-based dynamic Markov models, TOT treats the time stamps of documents as observed random variables in a generative fashion.
-Using TOT, improved topics and more interpretable trends are shown on emails, research paper proceedings, and the presidential addresses.
+Other modalities of information can be combined to discover hidden structure.
+For example, time and text are combined in the Topics over Time (TOT) model (Wang & McCallum, 2006), which finds trends in time-sensitive topics using a continuous distribution over time-stamps.
+Dynamic Topic Models (Blei & Lafferty, 2006b) incorporate time into topic models through transitions in a Markov process.
+The ART model could be easily extended to incorporate temporal information.
 As discussed earlier, the ART model is a direct offspring of Latent Dirichlet Allocation (Blei et al., 2003), the Multi-label Mixture Model (McCallum, 1999), and the Author-Topic Model (Steyvers et al., 2004), with the distinction that ART is specifically designed to capture language used in a directed network of correspondents.
+Another more recent model that associates topics with people is the Author-Persona-Topic (APT) model (Mimno & McCallum, 2007).
+APT is designed specifically to capture the expertise of a person, modeling expertise as a mixture of topical intersections, and is demonstrated on the task of matching reviewers to submitted research papers.

+New topic models have been actively studied in recent years for many different tasks, including joint modeling of words and research paper citations (Erosheva, Fienberg, & Lafferty, 2004), capturing correlations among topics (Blei & Lafferty, 2006a; Li & McCallum, 2006), taking advantage of both topical and syntactic dependencies (Griffiths, Steyvers, Blei, & Tenenbaum, 2004), and discovering topically-relevant phrases by Markov dependencies in word sequences (Wang, McCallum, & Wei, 2007).
+Many of these models could be easily combined with the ART model, and would likely prove useful.